-Range & Habitat: Silky Bush Clover occurs occasionally in the southern half of Illinois, and is rare or absent elsewhere (see Distribution Map).
-However, it may be spreading steadily northward within the state.
+Range & Habitat: The non-native Silky Bush Clover occurs occasionally in the southern half of Illinois, but it is rare or absent elsewhere within the state (see Distribution Map).
+However, this plant may be spreading steadily northward.
 It was introduced into the United States from east Asia.
 Habitats include fields, where it is occasionally planted as a source of forage and hay, and roadside banks, where it has been planted for erosion control.
 Other habitats include openings in upland woodlands, thickets, and prairie restorations.
 This species can invade many natural habitats and form dense colonies of plants.
 It is sometimes introduced into prairie restorations accidentally, probably as a contaminant of seed, and should be removed.
 The invasive potential of this species is quite high.

 Photographic Location: An upland area of a restored prairie at Meadowbrook Park in Urbana, Illinois, where this species was accidentally introduced.

 Comments: Silky Bush Clover has a distinctive shrubby appearance with a V-shaped base.
 From a distance, the narrow leaflets resemble needles on the stems of an evergreen species.
 Its flowers are very similar in appearance to those of Lespedeza capitata (Round-Headed Bush Clover), but the latter species branches much less and its leaflets are longer and broader in size.
 Another common name for Lespedeza cuneata is Chinese Bush Clover.